CodeWithSally/CodeWithSally-Apex-English/Conferences/DF2026/Think Beyond the Code: From Developer to Architect /README.md

 You don't flip a switch to become an architect — you **practice it while you're still writing code**.

-This page has everything from our session: the eight shifts, the reps you can start Monday, and the best resources to keep growing.
+This page has everything from our session: the eight shifts, the things you can start today, and the best resources to keep growing.
 Bookmark it — we'll add the **slides (PDF)** and the **session recording** here after Dreamforce.

 > **Coming soon to this page:** 📄 Slides (PDF) · 🎥 Session recording